RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 .. includecode:: ../code/EventSourcingDoc.scala
    :snippet: command-handler

 Messages sent by an application to an event-sourced actor are received by its command handler.
-Usually, a command handler first validates a command, then derives one or more events from it, persists these events with ``persist`` and if persistence succeeds, handles the events\ [#]_ and replies to the command sender.
+Usually, a command handler first validates a command, then derives one or more events from it, persists these events with ``persist`` and if persistence succeeds, calls the event handler\ [#]_ and replies to the command sender.
 The ``persist`` method has the following signature\ [#]_:

 .. includecode:: ../code/EventSourcingDoc.scala
    :snippet: persist-signature